 How to Start Waterleaf Farming in Nigeria

-Waterleaf farming isn’t just like some farming that would only require you to put the crop in the ground and that’s it.
+Waterleaf farming is not just like some farming that would only require you to put the crop in the ground and that is it.
 This farming involves a lot right from the time of cultivating it to when the harvest will be done.

-However, they don’t mean it will coexist well with different weeds whenever left to become together.
+However, they do not mean it will coexist well with different weeds whenever left to become together.
 Having a weed in your waterleaf farm will consistently do what weeds do – obstruct the development of plants.

 On the whole, it best to obviate all other weeds, since waterleaf is the plant you need to grow.
 This will ensure the best outcomes which will be reflected in the time of harvest.

 A bed is very important for the good growth of your waterleaf.
-Sadly, a few people don’t consider this mandatory; however, it’s strongly suggested.
+Sadly, a few people don’t consider this mandatory; however, it is strongly suggested.
 The number of beds needed is dependent on the volume of your intended cultivation.

-Now that you have picked a decent area to grow your waterleaf, you have raised the beds, and have gotten it free from weeds; it’s the ideal opportunity to know how to plant appropriately.
+Now that you have picked a decent area to grow your waterleaf, you have raised the beds, and have gotten it free from weeds; it is the ideal opportunity to know how to plant appropriately.
 Here, you will have knowledge of how to cultivate the seed and stems of waterleaf.